tramitit/guides/en/slovakia/issuance_of_building_permit.md

 ---
-title: "Issuance of Building Permit in Slovakia"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Slovakia"]
+categories:
-meta_title: ""
+- Slovakia
+date: '2024-06-07'
-description: "Step-by-step guide on how to obtain a building permit in Slovakia"
+description: Learn about the requirement and process of obtaining a building permit in Slovakia.
+Detailed steps, documents, providers, and important considerations.
 draft: false
+meta_title: 'Building Permits in Slovakia: Application and Procedure'
+title: 'Building Permits in Slovakia: Application and Procedure'
-translationKey: "slovakia-issuance_of_building_permit"
+translationKey: slovakia-issuance_of_building_permit
 ---

 ## Description
 ### What is it?